 I am always amused by how conductors bring music to life.
 The same musical work can be interpreted differently by two different conductors.
 They do it simply by using their conducting gestures; a choreography of hand and body movements.
 Based on their ability and experience, conductors can either uplift or ruin an orchestral performance.
 The reason I got myself into conducting is purely intrinsic.
 I was inspired by great conductors, appalled by terrible conductors, and motivated to help others perform music better.

 I became passionate about classical music when I started playing in orchestras.
 I met many inspiring conductors who were enthusiastic and insightful about music.
 Each conductor had their own way to get their point across to the musicians.
-Some were stern and critical, some were diplomatic and encouraging.
+Some were stern and critical, others were diplomatic and encouraging.
 Regardless of their ways, they helped me grow as a musician.
 When conductors are passionate about the music, their energy resonates around the entire orchestra.
 On some occasions, I witnessed conductors improve the musicians in a single instance, by giving them graphical or metaphorical ideas on how to play the music.
 Some conductors exuded authority as if they were the embodiment of the music themselves.
 Every gesture they made, every word they uttered, the way they glanced at the musicians – everything was done with conviction.
 I was inspired to become a conductor because I saw those great conductors as my role models.

 You don’t have to do anything to the orchestra.
 If possible, help.Vladimir Ponkin